During

 Heat index

-Note: The heat index, also known as 'real feel' or 'feels like', determines the feeling of heat when you account for the relative humidity.
-Factors such as metabolic variation, pregnancy, and physical activity play a role in one's impression of weather.
-It is important to note that direct sunlight can intensify the weather impact, potentially raising the heat index by 15 Fahrenheit (8 Celsius) degrees.
-Heat index values are especially crucial for babies and toddlers.
-Youngsters are usually more at risk than adults, considering they sweat less.
-Additionally, their high skin surface area compared to their little bodies and their high heat production due to activity increases their risk.
+Note: The heat index, also known as 'feels like' or 'apparent temperature', reflects the feeling of heat when considering both air temperature and humidity.
+Factors such as metabolic variations, being pregnant, and physical activity can impact an individual's weather perception.
+Keep aware, the sun, when shining directly, can intensify the heat experience, pushing the heat index up by 15 Fahrenheit (8 Celsius) degrees.
+Heat index values are highly critical for babies and toddlers.
+Young children typically face greater hazards than adults because they do not sweat as much.
+Their larger skin surface in comparison to their little bodies and the high heat production from their active nature compounds their vulnerability.

 Humidity

-The average relative humidity in July in Bangkok, Thailand, is 75%.
+The average relative humidity in July is 75%.

 Rainfall